 Activist anthropologist, Mamyrah Dougé-Prosper is a Visiting Assistant Professor of Africana Studies at Davidson College.
 She is currently working on her monograph Development Contested in Occupied Haiti: Social Movements, NGOs, and the Evangelical State and has published in academic and political journals like Women’s Studies Quarterly and Commune Magazine.
 Dougé-Prosper is also the International Coordinator of Community Movement Builders.

 Doctor of Sociology, Sabine Lamour teaches Sociology at l’Université d’État d’Haïti since 2012.
 Since 2005, she has been working in women’s organizations as a feminist activist and independent consultant in both urban and rural areas.
 Since 2017, Lamour is the national coordinator of Solidarite Fanm Ayisyèn (Haitian Women in Solidarity).
 Her research focuses on Caribbean family relationships, gender, piracy, slavery, colorism, and the organization of the political in Haiti.
 Lamour co-published Déjouer le Silence: Contre-discours sur les Femmes Haïtiennes (2018) with Editions Ménage.

-Activist anthropologist Mark Schuller wrote or co-edited seven books, including Humanitarian Aftershocks in Haiti and Tectonic Shifts: Haiti Since the Earthquake, and co-directed documentary Poto Mitan: Haitian Women, Pillars of the Global Economy.
-Schuller also has three dozen scholarly articles or chapters on NGOs, globalization, disasters, and gender in Haiti.
+Activist anthropologist Mark Schuller wrote or co-edited eight books, including Humanitarian Aftershocks in Haiti and Tectonic Shifts: Haiti Since the Earthquake, and co-directed documentary Poto Mitan: Haitian Women, Pillars of the Global Economy.
+Schuller also has over forty scholarly articles or chapters on NGOs, globalization, disasters, and gender in Haiti.
 Recipient of the Margaret Mead Award, Schuller is active in social justice and solidarity efforts.